MinecraftForge/Documentation/docs/rendering/modelextensions/transforms.md

 ### Translation

-The translation must be specified as an array of 3 floating point values representing a three dimensional vector: `[ x, y, z ]` and defaults to (0, 0, 0) if not present.
+The translation must be specified as an array of 3 floating point values representing a three-dimensional vector: `[ x, y, z ]` and defaults to (0, 0, 0) if not present.

 ### Left and Right Rotation

 The rotations can be specified in any one of the following four ways:

-- Single JSON object with a single axis -> rotation degree mapping: `{ "X": 90 }`
+- Single JSON object with a single axis => rotation degree mapping: `{ "X": 90 }`
 - Array of an arbitrary amount of JSON objects with the above format (applied in the order they are specified in): `[ { "x": 90 }, { "y": 45 }, { "x": -22.5 } ]`
 - Array of 3 floating point values specifying the rotation in degrees around each axis: `[ 90, 180, 45 ]`
 - Array of 4 floating point values specifying a quaternion directly: `[ 0.38268346, 0, 0, 0.9238795 ]` (example equals 45 degrees around the X axis)